 I knew then that her resolve was broken, that Zazie’s heart and mind had opened wide.
 The birds tweeted her name through the branches.
 The sun winked down at her from the sky.
 Only now could she hear what she needed to know.

-GOOD NEWS FLASH: I’m not scared of clowns anymore as I have met Le Clown in the flesh; the glorious, notorious web wiz who loves us all as he kicks our asses and reminds us to stay connected…to each other.
+GOOD NEWS FLASH: I’m not scared of clowns anymore as I have met Le Clown in the flesh – the notorious web wiz who kicks our asses and reminds us to stay connected…to each other.
 Blush, flog, he mentioned me in a post about our online personas and deconstructing fear.
 Yow!